mariushoch/WikibaseSchema/README.md

 If you now switch to mobile view (and the mobile Termbox works on Items and Properties for you), then it should now also work on WikibaseSchema Schemas.

+## Changes needed in other components

+This needs [WikibaseSerializationJavaScript pull #79](https://github.com/wmde/WikibaseSerializationJavaScript/pull/79) for the UI to fully function.